SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/github-application.md

 1. Under **GitHub App name**, give your app a name (such as SonarQubePRChecks).
 2. GitHub requires a **Homepage URL** and a **Webhook URL**.
 These values aren't important for Pull Request decoration, so you can use any URL (such as https://www.sonarqube.org/).
-3. Set the following "Permissions" to **Read & write**:
+3. Under "Permissions" set **Checks** to **Read & write**.
-	* Checks
-	* _Developer Edition v7.2+ Only_: Pull requests (Note: This is only needed to clean up PR decoration in GitHub Conversation.
-PR decoration in Checks is replacing PR decoration in Conversation.)
-	* Commit statuses
 4. Under "Where can this GitHub App be installed?," select **Any account**.
 5. Click **Create GitHub App**.

 ### Generating and Setting Your Private Key

 After creating your app, you'll be prompted with a link to "generate a private key" at the top of the page.
-Click the link to download your .pem private key file.
-You can also download your .pem file by scrolling down to "Private Key" and clicking **Generate Private Key**.
+Click the link to download your `.pem` private key file.
+You can also download your `.pem` file by scrolling down to "Private Key" and clicking **Generate Private Key**.

-After downloading your .pem file, you'll need to set your private key at a global level in SonarQube.
-Simply copy and paste the content of your private key file into the text box at [**Administration > Pull Requests > GitHub > GitHub App private key**](/#sonarqube-admin#/sonarqube/admin/settings?category=pull_request/).
+After downloading your `.pem` file, you'll need to set your private key in SonarQube global settings by copying and pasting the content of your private key file into the text box at [**Administration > Pull Requests > GitHub > GitHub App private key**](/#sonarqube-admin#/sonarqube/admin/settings?category=pull_request/).

 ### Configuring Your SonarQube Instance

-You'll need to configure the following settings at a global level in SonarQube.
+You'll need to configure the following global settings in SonarQube.

 #### Setting Your GitHub Enterprise Instance API URL